< Back

 Explore Eye on Methane

-So far, the focus of MARS has been on observing methane emissions from the oil and gas sector, so the current distribution of detected events is concentrated in regions with ongoing oil and gas production sites.
+So far, the focus of MARS has been on observing methane emissions from the oil and gas sector, so the current distribution of detected events is concentrated in regions with active oil and gas production sites.
 As Eye on Methane expands into other sectors, such as coal, waste and agriculture, more data will become available for a more complete view of methane emissions.

 Contact us

-Drop us an email at unep-mars@un.org
+For more information, please us an email at unep-mars@un.org

 learn more image